AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 example of the sort of thing you might do with that constant.

 :ada:`Word_Size` is the number of bits in the units that the machine natively manipulates.
-On a 32-bit machine we'd expect Word to have a value of 32;
+On a 32-bit machine we'd expect :ada:`Word` to have a value of 32;
 on a 64-bit machine it would probably be 64, and so on.

 `Storage_Unit` and `Word_Size` are obviously related.
 For this Arm target a